Bullipe/Bullipe.github.io/_pages/about.md

 ---

 ## 🚀 About Me
 I am a final year doctoral candidate specializing in Accounting at the Indian School of Business (ISB) and concurrently a research specialist in Accounting Information and Management at the Kellogg School of Management.
-I enjoy using state-of-the-art tools like machine learning and multilevel modelling to add new perspectives to financial accounting.

 ## 🔬 Research Interests
 Economics of intangible capital, financial accounting, Machine learning.
+I use state-of-the-art tools like machine learning and multilevel modelling to add new perspectives to financial accounting research.

 ## 📚 Teaching Philosophy
 I strive to create a learning environment that nurtures curiosity, promotes critical thinking, and fosters diversity and inclusivity.
 In the age of artificial intelligence, I am adapting my pedagogical strategies to effectively prepare students for a digitally enhanced future.